HesamKorki/hesamkorki/README.md

 <br />
 <br />

-I'm a Machine Learning Engineer interested in distributed computation
+I'm a Software/Data Engineer interested in distributed computation and Data platforms

 <br />